-In Intune, you manage devices (MDM) using an approach that’s right for you.
+With Intune, you manage devices using an approach that’s right for you.
 For organisation-owned devices, you may want full control over the devices, including settings, features, and security.
-In this approach, devices and users of these devices “enrol” in Intune.
+Using this approach, devices and users of these devices “enrol” in Intune.
 Once enrolled, they receive your rules and settings through policies configured in Intune.

 The scope of device management that Microsoft Intune features is huge.
 You can keep track of all of your employee’s devices, whether company-owned or BYOD, on Windows or Mac, ISO or Android.
 As an admin, you’ll be able to see the devices enrolled, as well as get an inventory of devices accessing organisation resources.
 There are a variety of simple ways that let you take charge of safeguarding your company’s (and clients’) assets and data, including:

-Mobile application management (MAM) in Intune is designed to protect organisation data at the application level, as opposed to the device level.
+MAM in Intune protects organisation data at the application level, as opposed to the device level.
 This includes both custom apps and store apps.
-So, don’t worry, you can still use your favourite (and maybe fun!) workplace apps.
-Like device management, app management can be used on organisation-owned devices and personal devices.
+So, don’t worry, you can still use your favourite (and maybe fun) workplace apps.
+Similar to device management, you can use app management on organisation-owned devices and personal devices.

 Intune integrates with Azure AD (identity and access management cloud solution) to enable a broad set of access control scenarios.
 For example, you can require mobile devices to be compliant with organisation standards defined in Intune before accessing network resources, such as email or SharePoint.
 Likewise, you can lock down services so they’re only available to a specific set of mobile apps.
 For example, you can lock down Exchange Online so it’s only accessed by Outlook or Outlook Mobile.

 Intune will let you protect your on-premises email and data so it can be safely accessed by mobile devices.
 Think of the peace of mind!
-With email being one of the main entry points for hackers (we’ve all seen some sketchy spam emails find their way into our inboxes, whether at work or home), safeguarding your Office 365 email and data so it can be safely accessed by mobile devices.
-If you already have a BYOD program available for your employees or offer corporate-owned phones or limited-use shared tablets for their work use, then Inturn will serve you well.
+With email being one of the main entry points for hackers (we’ve all seen some sketchy spam emails find their way into our inboxes), safeguarding your Office 365 email and data so it can be safely accessed by mobile devices.
+If you already have a BYOD program available for your employees or offer corporate-owned phones or limited-use shared tablets for their work use, then Intune will serve you well.
 The scope of Intune security goes beyond mobiles and tablets; you can enable your employees to securely access Office 365 from an unmanaged public kiosk.